hambsd-ops/ansible-acme/README.md

 # hambsd-acme

-An Ansible role to configure acme-client to install a single certificate with optional additional names.
+An Ansible role to configure acme-client to install a single certificate with optional alternative names.

 ## Overview

-This is an Ansible role to configure acme-client to install a single certificate with optional additional names.
+This is an Ansible role to configure acme-client to install a single certificate with optional alternative names.
 It can optionally configure httpd for use with the http-01 challenge used by acme-client.